mdrain/dynalist-help/_articles/checklist.md

 For items with checkboxes, simply click on the checkbox to check them off.
 The keyboard shortcut is `Ctrl+Enter` while focusing on the item.
 You can also check off items by choosing the "Check off" option in the item menu.

 Unchecking a checked items works the same way.

-## Numbered lists

-Numbered list items have a number before it rather than a bullet point.
-Like in other word processors, the numbers are dynamically adjusted as you add and remove items.

-#### Creating numbered lists

-To convert a list into a numbered list, open the item menu and select "Make numbered list".
-You can also press `Ctrl+Alt+N` when focusing on an item.

-> Note: making an item a numbered list does not append a number before itself; the effect is applied to its children.